Swiss resorts in uphill battle over no snow, franc

 Although the Swiss National Bank set a cap of 1.20 francs to the euro on September 6, many hoteliers still regard the currency as overvalued and say the tourist sector needs a good winter to stave off job cuts.

-Veronique Kanel, spokeswoman for the Swiss tourism organization, said there was no cause for alarm yet.
+Veronique Kanel, spokeswoman for the Swiss tourism organisation, said there was no cause for alarm yet.

 "However, should this situation last until mid-December, the lack of snow coupled with the strong Swiss franc would be extremely worrying," she said.